Amazon may benefit as digital goods sales jump

 Indeed, the 30 percent growth rate of digital goods so far this holiday season will likely increase next week, comScore's Lipsman said.

 Christmas Day is the heaviest day of the year for digital content sales and downloads.
-Last year, about $10 million (6 million pounds) was spent on this category on Christmas Day.
+Last year, about $10 million was spent on this category on Christmas Day.
 The second busiest days were Dec 26 and Dec 27, according to comScore.

 Spending on digital goods during the week between Christmas and New Year's last year was three times more than the average week in 2010, comScore data also show.